D-Bhatta/Nasa-Get/notes/notes_checklist_apiindex.md

 - Create 3 `APIInfo` instances
 - Refactor as needed

-## Create view that renders each api in database as a card.
+## Create view that renders each api in database as a card

 - Get all project indexes
 - Get all `APIInfo` instances